 Funding Allocated: The County has allocated \$1,461,200 or 6.8% of total allocation for disaster recovery related planning efforts.
 This includes an estimated \$92,000 in pre-agreement expenses that the County will incur prior to executing a written agreement with HUD.
-These pre-agreement expenses include contracting with Civitas LLC for planning and program development assistance, with Hearts & Hands for initial program marketing and client intake, and with Amec, Foster, Wheeler for the completion of residential base floor elevation surveys in the hardest-hit neighborhoods identified earlier in this plan.
+These preagreement expenses include contracting with Civitas LLC for planning and program development assistance, with Hearts & Hands for initial program marketing and client intake, and with Amec, Foster, Wheeler for the completion of residential base floor elevation surveys in the hardest-hit neighborhoods identified earlier in this plan.
+The Pre-Agreement Contractors activity has been canceled in the DRGR version of this Action Plan.
+The County has charged all planning related expenditures to the general CDBG-DR Planning Activity.